legitscript/freshdesk_ruby/README.md

   end
 ```

-You can configure the following properties: your company's subdomain, the protocol (https or http), the API key, your company's password, and company's username.
+You can configure the following properties:

+* your subdomain
+* the protocol (https or http)
+* the API key
+* your password
+* your username

 Please see the examples.rb file for usage examples.